 Traditional credit products are offered by banks, insurance and specialty companies.

+Banks

-Banks offer a letters of credit to facilitate trade with the more sophisticated banks offering s bridges the two groups of competitors with an corporates and not .
-SpecialtyThese are companies which offer services such as factoring and as well as auxiliary services such as debt collection.
+Banks offer a letters of credit to facilitate trade with the more sophisticated banks offering credit derivativesrading business can be a trading counterpart in the traditional CDS and other derivative markets.
+JP Morgan bridges the two groups of competitors with an internet platform where they publish indicative prices for CDS transactions.
+This is a limited service offered to existing corporates clients and the prices are not firm.

+Insurance Companies

+Trade credit insurance has historically been more popular in Europe than elsewhere with the following five companies dominating the European landscape: Euler, Coface, Hermes, Gerling and NCM.

+Specialty Companies

+These are companies which offer services such as factoring and as well as auxiliary services such as debt collection.

 Internet-based Credit Products